lightning/bolts/07-routing-gossip.md

 correspond to a P2WSH using `bitcoin_key_1` and `bitcoin_key_2` as
 specified in [BOLT #3](03-transactions.md#funding-transaction-output).
 The receiving node MUST ignore the message if this output is spent.

+The receiving node MUST ignore the message if the specified `chain_hash` is unknown to the receiver.

 Otherwise, the receiving node SHOULD fail the connection if `bitcoin_signature_1`, `bitcoin_signature_2`, `node_signature_1` or